BattleMage0231/Stalkpixel/README.md

 ![product-screenshot](assets/Capture.PNG)

-Stalkpixel is a lightweight NodeJS application that can determine whether and where a player is on the Hypixel Network.
+Stalkpixel is a lightweight Node.js CLI application that can determine whether and where a player is on the Hypixel Network.
 It utilizes the Mojang and Hypixel public APIs to get this information.
-Then, it uses files from the Slothpixel API to parse this data.
-Stalkpixel can be used to stalk YouTubers, staff members, or your friends.
+Then, it uses data files from the Slothpixel API to parse this data.
+Stalkpixel can be used to stalk YouTubers, staff members, your friends, or any random player.

 <!-- GETTING STARTED -->
 ## Getting Started

+This guide assumes that you have some experience with the terminal.
 Follow these simple steps to download and install Stalkpixel.

 ### Prerequisites

-To use this application, you must have npm and NodeJS installed.
+To use this application, you must have npm and Node.js installed.

 ### Installation